 There is no real answer to this question of course.
 It is highly individual and only a person can establish if something really happened or not or what their dreams or feelings mean.
 This poem however makes you really think and in a lot of ways was well ahead of its time.
 More to point when you look at a lot of Poe's work and his references to dreams, one has to wonder - what was he dreaming about?

 Deep into that darkness peering, long I stood there, wondering, fearing,

 doubting, dreaming dreams no mortal ever dared to dream before. - The Raven

 Is there more than one reality?
 When we slip into a dream are we living our life in another realm?
 Are our dreams a reflection of ourselves almost like a form of scrying where you are more looking at a reflection of ourselves?
 Is a dream all but an emotional hallucination?
 Is a dream the key to the future?
 A dream is not bound by time.
-We may dream for what feels likes minutes yet it seems to be hours when you wake up and look at the clock.
-Does this mean a dream is a peak into what our consciousness is capable of?
+We may dream for what feels likes minutes yet it seems to be hours when we wake up and look at the clock.
+Does this mean a dream is a peek into what our consciousness is capable of?
 Is a dream an extension of our consciousness?
 Again I don't know any answers to any of these questions, I just find this poem rather enlightening when you really deconstruct it and needs discussion.